rohansk1/rohansk1/README.md

 - 👋 Hi, I’m @rohansk1
 - 👀 I’m interested in quantum computing
-- 🌱 I’m currently learning about variational quantum algorithms, quantum machine learning, and full-stack optimisation for quantum computers
+- 🌱 I’m currently learning about architectures and algorithms for quantum computers
 - 📫 How to reach me: rohansk@uchicago.edu

 <!---